Bon Secours Mother and Baby Home: Final report

-The final report of the Commission was submitted to the Minister for Children, Equality, Disability, Integration & Youth on 30 October 2020, and was published on 12 January 2021.
+The final report of the Commission was submitted to the Minister for Children, Equality, Disability, Integration and Youth on 30 October 2020, and was published on 12 January 2021.
 The report detailed an "appalling level of infant mortality at mother-and-baby homes," and said "in the years before 1960 mother-and-baby homes did not save the lives of 'illegitimate' children; in fact, they appear to have significantly reduced their prospects of survival", stating that 9,000 children had died in the 18 institutions covered by the Commission's terms of reference, between 1922 and 1998 - an infant mortality rate almost double that of the general population - and one in seven died.
 It was also announced that the Taoiseach, Micheál Martin, would apologise to survivors on behalf of the state.